 Do I get credit toward vesting if I worked at another university or non-profit?
 How do I get that credit?

 Yes.
 Please complete the Prior Service Credit Request Form [pdf] and return the form to the HR Service Center.

 How do I roll over money from a previous employer’s plan?

 Please refer to the Investment Options page of the Human Resources website for basic instructions on how to complete the rollover.
-You can then contact the HR Service Center to begin the process.
+You can then contact HR Services to begin the process.

 How do I withdraw money from a CMU plan?

-If you wish to roll over your money from a CMU plan to another plan, or take any form of distribution (in-service or termination), contact TIAA to request the necessary paperwork.** If you still have questions after reviewing the Rollovers and Distributions section of the Human Resources website, please contact the HR Service Center.
+If you wish to roll over your money from a CMU plan to another plan, or take any form of distribution (in-service or termination), contact TIAA to request the necessary paperwork.** If you still have questions after reviewing the Rollovers and Distributions section of the Human Resources website, please contact HR Services.